What Is Blended Learning? Definition, Models and Benefits

 6. Document Results

 Teaching is a data-driven profession.
 Teachers who implement blended learning modes should regularly collect data on student progress to prove the efficacy of their approaches.
-They can then present this data to their administrators to obtain additional tools, resources and support.
+They can then present this data to their administrators with the goal of obtaining additional tools, resources and support.

 If blended learning piques your interest, consider expanding your online teaching skills with the Graduate-Level Distance Learning Certificate from Grand Canyon University.
-In this program, you will learn to facilitate impactful remote educational sessions that can be used in blended learning models.
+In this program, you examine impactful remote educational sessions that can be used in blended learning models.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.